RedHatQE/teflo/docs/users/definitions/include.rst

 .. note::

-        For any given task the included scenario is checked and executed first followed by the main scenario.
+        For any given task the included scenario is checked and executed first followed by the parent scenario.
 For example, for Orchestrate task, if you have an orchestrate section in both the included and main scenario, then the orchestrate tasks in included scenario will be performed first followed by the orchestrate tasks in the main scenario.